harshadk13/MicrosoftFabricMonitoringHubAPIHack/README.md

 ![Screenshot](MonitoringHubAPIURL.png)
-Open Microsoft Fabric in your browser.
-Go to the Monitoring Hub.
-Open Developer Tools (Ctrl+Shift+I), go to the Network tab, and look for requests to .../metadata/monitoringhub/histories.
-Copy the full URL and replace the placeholder.

-Update the token retrieval in monitor_fabric_jobs.py:
+Update the token retrieval :

-Replace the get_fabric_token() function with your actual token retrieval method (e.g., using Azure AD or Fabric's notebookutils if running in a notebook).
+(e.g., using Azure AD or Fabric's notebookutils if running in a notebook).